ericbo/blog/_posts/2020-05-04-diskshelf.md

 | OS           | FreeNAS |
 | UPS          | APC Pro 1500 |

-When booting up the server I noticed I had roughly 60% of my storage free, and if I was going to embark on some of my new projects, I was going to need to add more storage space.
+When booting up the server I noticed I had roughly 60% of my storage used, and if I was going to embark on some of my new projects, I was going to need to add more storage space.
 The present case I had only fit 6 drives, and my power supply only had 4 Sata Power connectors (I probably could have gotten 2 splitters at most if the rail supported it).
 So with 4 drives already installed I started browsing the internet for better solutions.
 That's when I cam across an endless amount of blogs/reddit posts of people building their own JBOD enclosures using an HP SAS Expander.
-It is highly recomended you don't use these on SATA drives if you care about your data, but the drives I would be connection were non crytical.
+It is highly recomended you don't use these on SATA drives if you care about your data, but the drives I would be connection are non crytical.
 Thus began my 12 bay hard drive expansion case.

 # Buying & Assembing the JBOD Case
 A few of the parts I already had sitting around.
-First off I already had a M105 raid card, case with 9 5.25-inch drives, a GPU riser and an leftover power supply with 8 Molex ports.
+First off I already had a M105 raid card, case with 9 x 5.25-inch drives, a GPU riser and an leftover power supply with 8 Molex ports.
 So I ordered the remaing parts I thought I would need for the build.